dharmeshkakadia/dharmeshkakadia-2.github.io/_drafts/presto-hdinsight.md

 # Conclusion

-Now, that you have Presto and Airpal runnnig on HDInsight, go do your data analysis.
+Now, that you have Presto and Airpal running on HDInsight, go do your data analysis.
 If you find any issues, feel free to [report](https://github.com/dharmeshkakadia/presto-hdinsight/issues/new) them.
 Note that, like all other custom action scripts, this is not a Microsoft Supported product.

 [I Would love to hear your questions or feedback](https://twitter.com/dharmeshkakadia).